Morocco: Best of Northwest Africa

 Day 3.
 Birding the High Atlas Mountains to the foothills

-After an early breakfast we leave the mountains behind, perhaps pausing again en route for Levaillant’s Woodpecker as well as African Blue Tit, and the distinctive local races of Red (Common) Crossbill (the poliogyna subspecies) and Common Chaffinch (the africana subspecies).
+After an early breakfast we leave the mountains behind, perhaps pausing again en route for Levaillant’s Woodpecker, as well as African Blue Tit, Red (Common) Crossbill (the poliogyna subspecies), and African Chaffinch (a recent split from Common Chaffinch).

 African Crimson-winged Finch is a real special of the Hight Atlas Mountains and a near-endemic (photo Brahim Mezane).